Lehi is developing a

 The trail surface is smooth and broad.

-trail should be solid for riding on most days of the winter and early
+The western side of Sensei should be solid for riding on most days of the winter and early

 Hitting the sidewall on a turn in the oak.

-At this time, I recommend riding it as an out-and-back.
-From
+At this time, I recommend riding Sensei as an out-and-back.
+It's

 View south on the newly-built trail north of Oak